HIV/Sexually Transmitted Diseases

-The Department of Health STD Outreach Clinic is at 525 Oxford St. in Fort Wayne on Wednesdays from 1 to 5 p.m.
+The Department of Health STD Outreach Clinic, 525 Oxford St. in Fort Wayne, is open on Wednesdays from 1 to 5 p.m.

 No appointment is required.
 Patients are seen on a first-come, first-served basis for express STD testing and treatment only; full exams are not performed at this location.
 Testing for gonorrhea, chlamydia, syphilis, HIV and Hepatitis C is available depending on identified risks.